neuhalje/aes_padding_oracle_attack/README.md

 while plaintext.hasMoreBlocks
     plaintextBlock= plaintext.nextBlock
     plaintextBlock= plaintextBlock XOR ciphertextBlock
-    ciphertextBlock= AES.tencrypt(plaintextBlock)
+    ciphertextBlock= AES.encrypt_ECB(plaintextBlock)
     cipherTextStream.write(ciphertextBlock)

+--- CBC decryption
+lastCiphertextBlock= initialisationVector
+while ciphertext.hasMoreBlocks
+    ciphertextBlock= ciphertext.nextBlock
+    plaintextBlock= AES.decrypt_ECB(ciphertextBlock)
+    plaintextBlock= plaintextBlock XOR lastCiphertextBlock
+    plaintextTextStream.write(plaintextBlock)
+    lastCiphertextBlock= ciphertextBlock
 ```

 The _Initialisation Vector_ needs to be transmitted together with the ciphertext but does not need to be kept secret.
 It acts as "ciphertext 0".

+CBC mode is widely used, e.g. in SSL and SSH.

 ## The Oracle Attack

-The _Oracle_ is a server that gives away an important information:  _Is this ciphertext padded correctly?_ The answer can either be transmitted as part of the protocol, or be infered from timing differences.
+The _Oracle_ is a server that gives away an important information:  _Is decrypting this ciphertext padded correctly?_ The answer can either be transmitted as part of the protocol, or be infered from timing differences.
 The attack utilizes this information to infer the plaintext.

 ### Glossary
 * `Cn` : the last block of ciphertext